bitrocks/ckb-anyone-can-pay-to-multisig/README.md

 ### Signature

-The owner can provide a secp256k1 signature to unlock the cell, the signature method is the same as the [P2PH](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction#p2ph).
+The owner can provide a M-of-N threshold secp256k1 signature to unlock the cell, the signature method is the same as the [Multisig](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction#multisig).

 Unlock a cell with a signature has no restrictions, which helps owner to manage the cell as he wants.